Northern Berkshire County Railroad Operations

 - Berkshire Scenic Railway / Zylonite Operations/Dispatcher – 161.40 MHz

-On certain days, this channel picks up switching comms at Zylonite in Adams, usually corresponding with AD-1 or an Extra taking lime to East Deerfield.
+On certain days, this channel picks up switching comms at the Holland plant ("Zylonite") and Specialty Minerals in Adams, usually corresponding with AD-1 or an Extra taking chemicals and lime between Adams and East Deerfield.

 Most chatter occurs between operators and the Berkshire & Eastern (B&E) dispatcher when trains are being held on the siding at North Adams for other rail traffic heading to or coming from the Hoosac Tunnel.
-Other transmissions occur during switching in the Zylonite yard or between the Adams Spur and the main line.
+Other transmissions occur during switching in the Adams yards or between the Adams Spur and the main line.
 Trains passing through the defect detector will often sanity-check the detector on the road channel.
+Detector transmissions are clearer from late fall to spring when the leaves are off, although this may improve with a tuned antenna.
 Transmissions are sparse but usually occur multiple times per day.

 These feeds are still in development, so it will take some time to fine-tune the gain and squelch values.
 Some transmissions may be garbled in the meantime.